 The distal jet will affect speech and swallowing for a short period following insertion, but it is very important to continue speaking and swallowing normally to allow your lips and tongue to get used to the appliance quickly.
 Warm salt water rinses are great for helping to alleviate any discomfort or sore spots in the mouth.

-It is very important to keep the teeth, gums and appliance as clean as possible to avoid plaque build up and irritation or swelling of the gum tissue.
-A space may open up between the back teeth as the molars move backwards- DO NOT BE ALARMED - it is a good sign and means progress is being made.
+It is very important to keep the teeth, gums, and appliance as clean as possible to avoid plaque build-up and irritation or swelling of the gum tissue.
+A space may open up between the back teeth as the molars move backward- DO NOT BE ALARMED - it is a good sign and means progress is being made.
 Please contact the office if the appliance ever feels loose or if there is ongoing pain.

 Rapid Palatal Expander (RPE)

 The palatal expander "expands" (widens) your upper jaw by putting gentle pressure on your upper molars each time an adjustment or turn is made.
 As the two sides of the upper jaw are moved apart, a space may develop between your upper front teeth, which is normal.
 Dr. Bibby and staff will instruct you on how to turn your expander, and how often.
 After you achieve the desired expansion, the appliance will still be worn for several months to solidify the expansion and to prevent regression.

 The Class 2 Carriere Distalizer is an orthodontic device developed to correct a bite without removing permanent teeth when teeth have erupted incorrectly.
 With an effect similar to headgear, but without the use of a bulky appliance, the Class 2 Carriere Distalizer pushes upper teeth back to create a corrected bite prior to the addition of braces.